JvanKatwijk/qt-dab/README.md

 Qt-DAB also supports input using a network:
   * an rtl_tcp server connected to an RTLSDR device.
   * a **spyServer** (both 8 bit and a 16 bit version), i.e. from AIRSpy devices and RTLSDR devices.
-Note that the AIRspyHF cannot deliver samples at the required samplerate.
 (Be aware that Qt-DAB processes the input with 2048000 Samples/second.
 Using the 16 bit version - 4 bytes per sample - requires a bandwidth of at least 8 M. I am using it with a wired connection between two laptops using the 8 bit version, using the WiFi is not likely to be successful).

 ![6.9](/res/read_me/spy-server16-control.png?raw=true)

-Note that - as the control suggests - it is possible to "dump" the unprocessed input to an xml type file (as can be seen on the control picture, the selected samplerate is 2500000).
+Note that - as the control window suggests - it is possible to "dump" the unprocessed input to an xml type file (as can be seen on the control picture, the selected samplerate is 2500000).

 Qt-DAB furthermore supports
   * Soapy (Linux only, not included in the AppImage), a renewed Soapy interface driver is even able to handle other samplerates than the required 2048000 (limited to the range 2000000 ..
 4000000).